 Sam Kopper

-He remained at the station for a decade, developing his talent as a broadcast engineer and facilitating many on-air concerts.
 In 1978, when new program director Charlie Kendall arrived, things started to sour.
-Kopper, who was driving his ‘Crab Louie’ recording bus around the East Coast to engineer as many as three live broadcasts a week for several radio stations, took the hint.
-“He wanted me to leave and I was so busy anyway, we decided I would resign.”
-Kopper got a bigger bus, stuffed it with recording gear, renamed his company ‘Starfleet’ and went on to continued success.
-He’d return as the keeper of WBCN’s heritage after it went off the air in 2009.
-But the call-letters of ‘WBCN,’ through its 40+ years of rich history, will remain a legendary part of America’s radio story forever.
+Kopper, who was driving his “Crab Louie” recording bus around the East Coast to engineer as many as three live broadcasts a week for several radio stations, took the hint.
+“He wanted me to leave and I was really busy anyway, we decided I would resign.”
+Kopper got a bigger bus, stuffed it with recording gear, renamed his company Starfleet and went on to continued success.
+He returned as the keeper of WBCN’s archives in 2009, shortly after the station went dark.

 Published On: April 20, 2014